kyma-project/kyma/tests/backup-restore-e2e/README.md

 go test -run Backup --kubeconfig $KUBECONFIG --namespace test
 ```

 This test creates a `test` Namespace with several resources, such as Service Instances or bindings, which depends on brokers selected for the test.
 It also creates two backups: `test-re`, which contains cluster-scoped  RemoteEnvironments, and `test-ns`, which contains Namespace-scoped resources.
-Backup prefix always contains the name of the Namespace.
+The backup prefix always contains the name of the Namespace.

  See the example usage of running restore phase tests: